 Since making Southwest Atlanta our new home, Changing A Generation continues to grow by leaps and bounds.
 We expanded our boarders to meet the needs of our members and the community.
 After 30 years of a successful television ministry, we began a more interactive approach to ministry by adding Tuesday Morning Meditation, online giving, live streaming of our weekly services, Facebook, Twitter, and E-blast to keep our members connected.
 We held numerous community events throughout the year to include partnering with the American Red Cross and Greenbriar Mall to bring “Change in the Streets” Tent Crusade offering both spiritual revival and resources for healthy living.
 The Lord is adding daily to this spiritual body due to the dynamic leadership, guidance, and vision of our Senior Pastor, Bishop Paul S. Morton and our Co-Pastor, Dr. Debra B. Morton who serve at the helm—feeding and directing us, as they are directed by God!

-Just shy of one year since our expansion efforts began, the Lord blessed us to purchase our own building at 2600 H. F. Shepherd Drive, Decatur, Georgia.
+With weekly and midweek services and the Greater Change Television Broadcast (on AIB & the Word Network) we were able reach thousands, as we continued to build a ministry that would be pleasing to God, we became “One Church In Two Locations” in September 2011 with satellite locations during the transition we were declaring what God has said was true… Just shy of one year since our expansion efforts began, the Lord blessed us to purchase our own building at 2600 H. F. Shepherd Drive, Decatur, Georgia.
 On Sunday, July 29, 2012, our Pastor prayed as we cut the ribbon, had the officials to make proclamations, and marched into Changing A Generation Full Gospel Baptist Church/East at 6pm.
-Changing A Generation continues to grow as a spiritual body due to the constant dynamic leadership, guidance, and vision of our Senior Pastor, Bishop Paul S. Morton and our Co-Pastor, Dr. Debra B. Morton, who serve at the helm, feeding and directing us, as they are directed by God!
+Changing A Generation continued to grow as a spiritual body due to the constant dynamic leadership, guidance, and vision of our Senior Pastor, Bishop Paul S. Morton and our Co-Pastor, Dr. Debra B. Morton, who serve at the helm, feeding and directing us, as they are directed by God..

-After, just 7 years, we can truly say that we have not seen our "Best Days Yet!”
+After, just 10 years, we can truly say that we have not seen our "Best Days yet!”